Caltech-IPAC/nexsciTAP/Sphinx/loading.rst

 ------------------------------------
 There is code for computing all this in the SpatialIndex package.
-The underlying libraries there are written in C and there is an example program (SpatialIndex/src/sptIndx.c) that adds (x,y,z) and both HTM and HPX spatial index ID columns to a CSV file.
+The underlying libraries there are written in C and there is an example program (SpatialIndex/src/sptIndx.c) that adds (x,y,z) and both HTM and HPX spatial index ID columns to a CSV file (you specify the tesselation level).